open-education-api/specification/docs/technical/consumers/rio.md

 ### **AangebodenHoOpleidingsonderdeel**

-Notes:
-- *The type of the `educationSpecification` this program refers to, determines whether this Program will be mapped to a AangebodenHoOpleiding, AangebodenHoOpleidingsonderdeel or AangebodenParticuliereOpleiding*
-- *Cohorten will be mapped from the offerings belonging to the Program in question.*

 | Program                                              | AangebodenHoOpleidingsonderdeel                 | Enumeration mapping                                          | Remarks                                                                                                                                                        |
 | ---------------------------------------------------- | ----------------------------------------------- | ------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | programId [*]                                        | aangebodenOpleidingCode [1]                     |                                                              |                                                                                                                                                                |